Frequently Asked Questions

 How does Common Tide Work?

-Common Tide is a private fund that allows startup founders who meet the qualification criteria to invest 1% - 5% of their company’s equity into the fund, thereby becoming Limited Partners in the fund, gaining exposure to other fund assets besides their own equity and diversifying their financial risk.
+Common Tide is a private fund that allows startup founders who meet the qualification criteria to invest 1% - 5% of their own founder stock into the fund, thereby becoming Limited Partners in the fund, gaining exposure to other fund assets besides their own equity and diversifying their financial risk.
 Further, Common Tide facilitates community and founder-to-founder relationships among their network of LPs, so that founders can access mentorship and peer advice to support their personal and professional journeys.

 Why should I make this investment if I know that my startup will succeed?